Heesun-C/Natural_Lang_Process/ShinyApp/README.md

 ## Usage

+This app predicts the next word based on the text you input.
+Here's how to use it:

-1. Enter text in the input box
+1. Enter some text in the input box on the 'Predict' tab.
-2. Click "Predict Next Word" or use real-time predictions
+2. Click the 'Predict Next Word' button or use real-time predictions.
-3. View predicted words and their probabilities
+3. View the predicted next words and their probabilities.
+4. The bar chart visualizes the prediction probabilities.